Nathan B. Weller

 I made the decision after I started new medication that negatively interacts with alcohol.
 I knew I couldn’t have both and so I chose the medication that made it easier for me to live my life.
 In small amounts, alcohol is still technically fine for me.
 But if I have a few drinks it would dramatically impact my mood.
 Possibly for days.
 In the end, it just didn’t seem worthwhile anymore.

 The mindset that I’ve approached this decision with is something I learned when I became lactose intolerant.
 For years I played the game lol.
 How much ice cream can I eat before I can’t function tomorrow?
 Stuff like that.
 I learned the hard way that playing the game only prolongs the suffering.
 Did I love ice cream?
 Yes, of course.
 Was it worth crying on the toilet?
 No. And you know what?
 Over time the cravings just went away.
 I will occasionally have some lactose free ice cream, but for the most part, I don’t even think about it.
-So far, alcohol as been the same.
+So far, alcohol has been the same.

 Reply